 For string fields, you can use specific annotations to fine-tune the field definition.
-For example, a string field can be defined to contain a URL which will automatically be displayed as hyperlink or can be the hook for an autocomplete list.
+For example, a string field can be defined to contain a URL which will automatically be displayed as hyperlink.
 Please read the following section.

 contact data reference